 An HE STA that intends to send QoS Data frames from a single TID should select a TID from the same or higher priority AC indicated in the Preferred AC subfield in the Trigger Dependent User Info field of a Basic Trigger frame.
 If the HE STA has no buffered MPDU for TIDs belonging to the same or higher priority AC indicated in the Preferred AC subfield in the Trigger Dependent User Info field of a Basic Trigger frame, then the HE STA may include MPDUs for a TID belonging to any other AC in that A-MPDU carried in the HE TB PPDU.

-NOTE—A multi-TID A-MPDU allows the aggregation of an Action frame regardless of the value indicated in the Multi-TID Aggregation Rx Support subfield in the HE MAC Capabilities Information field of the HE Capabilities element as long as the indicated in the value of the TID Aggregation Limit subfield in the Trigger Dependent User Info field of a the Basic Trigger frame is nonzero.
+NOTE—A multi-TID A-MPDU allows the aggregation of an Management frame that solicits Ack regardless of the value indicated in the Multi-TID Aggregation Rx Support subfield in the HE MAC Capabilities Information field of the HE Capabilities element as long as the indicated in the value of the TID Aggregation Limit subfield in the Trigger Dependent User Info field of a the Basic Trigger frame is nonzero.(#17041)

-An HE AP may aggregate MPDUs from any TIDs in multi-TID A-MPDU for DL HE MU PPDU transmission and the number of TIDs in multi-TID A-MPDU shall not be more than the Multi-TID Aggregation Rx Support announced by the recipient. ,
+27.6.4.2 ack-enabled A-MPDU operation (#16355)

+An ack-enabled A-MPDU is an A-MPDU with contents defined in Table 9-532b (A-MPDU contents in the HE ack-enabled single TID immediate response context). (#16289, 16413, 17042)

+NOTE—An ack-enabled A-MPDU does not contain(#16287) more than one of the following frames: QoS Data frames, Management frame that solicits acknowledgment.

+An HE STA shall not transmit an ack-enabled A-MPDU to a peer HE STA unless it has received from the peer HE STA an HE Capabilities element where the Ack-Enabled Aggregation Support subfield is 1.

-27.6.4.2.3 Non-ack-enabled multi-TID A-MPDU operation
+27.6.4.3 Non-ack-enabled multi-TID A-MPDU operation

-For non-ack-enabled A-MPDU operation, a STA shall follow the rules in 9.7 (Aggregate MPDU (A-MPDU)), 10.13 (A-MPDU operation) and below.

-.
-A non-ack-enabled multi-TID A-MPDU is an A-MPDU that meets the following conditions:
+A non-ack-enabled multi-TID A-MPDU is an A-MPDU with contents defined in Table 9-532c (A-MPDU contents in the HE non-ack-enabled multi-TID immediate response context).

-Contains non-EOF MPDUs that are QoS Data frames that belong to two or more block ack agreements and that have the Ack Policy field set to Implicit Block Ack Request, HTP Ack, or Block Ack

-Does not contain a Management frame that is not an Action No Ack frame

-Does not contain an EOF-MPDU that is a QoS Data frame with the Ack Policy field set to Normal Ack or HTP Ack
+(#16289, 16413)

 NOTE—A non-ack-enabled multi-TID A-MPDU might include other frames such as a Trigger frame, BlockAck frame, or QoS Null frame (see Table 9-529 (A-MPDU contents in the data enabled immediate response context))

+An HE STA shall not transmit a non-ack-enabled multi-TID A-MPDU to a peer HE STA unless it has received from its peer HE STA an HE Capabilities element where the Multi-TID Aggregation Rx Support subfield is nonzero.

 A STA that receives a non-ack-enabled multi-TID A-MPDU responds as defined in 27.4.4 (Per-PPDU acknowledgment selection rules).

-27.6.4.3 Ack-enabled multi-TID A-MPDU operation
+27.6.4.4 Ack-enabled multi-TID A-MPDU operation